cksystemsteaching/selfie/README.md

 The selfie compiler mimics the notion of *macros* in C, namely, the `va_start`, `va_arg`, and `va_end` macros to stay close to the original implementation.
 In the source code of selfie, look for the `var_start`, `var_arg`, and `var_end` procedures which are slightly renamed versions of the original macros to avoid conflicts during bootstrapping.
 Before going into more detail, consider the following five remaining builtin procedures featured in C\* which are strictly needed for bootstrapping selfie:

-1. `exit`: the currently executing program and return an exit code
+1. `exit`: program execution and return an exit code
 2. `read`: a given number of bytes from a file into a buffer in memory
 3. `write`: a given number of bytes from a buffer in memory to a file
 4. `open`: a file for `read` and `write` access
-5. `malloc`: allocate a given number of bytes contiguously on the heap
+5. `malloc`: a given number of bytes contiguously on the heap

+We need a way to terminate program execution

 includes